Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 For specific robot types, example configurations and explanation of specific settings, please see the document about robot types.

 # M669 configuration

-**I've split the old A parameter into D and A, because it was very easy to use track with 10 values in one string.
-D are the DH parameters and A are angle definitions, with added  options for short versions.**

 M669 and its parameters are used to define the robot properties like arm lengths and type of axes.

-M669 K13 B"actuatorTypes=R|P|p" must be the first M669 line.
+M669 K13 B"axisTypes=R|P|p" must be the first M669 line.

 M669 without parameters will output the current settings to the console.

 Most parameters are described in separate sections below.

 Overview
-* K13 defines robot kinematics and must be defined first
+* K13 set robot kinematics and must be defined first
-* D defines the actuator types and Denavit-Hartenberg parameters
+* D Denavit-Hartenberg (DH) parameters
-* A defines the minimum, maximum and home angles
+* A minimum, maximum and home angles
-* B defines actuator types and specific other settings
+* B axis types, specific settings
 * P behaviour of axes, specific for a robot type
 * Q quality of calculation to allow balance between precision and time needed for calculation
 * R reporting mode to get information about current configuration or recommendations about good parameter settings